eloyrobillard/eloyrobillard/README.md

 Hi, I am yet another SE.
-I'm mostly wary of OOP but also know it has few equals in some areas (drivers, GUI libraries).
-And component-based OOP is pretty cool.

 My main goals:
 * To reach top rank in Codewars (or equivalent) in all languages ever